-The smallest nation on the South American continent, with just over 500,000 inhabitants, Suriname is also the only Dutch-speaking nation in South America, and it has closer affinities with the Caribbean than with its continental neighbours.
-In the wake of various socio/political problems, the country’s medium-term economic growth has collapsed, with the economy expected to have contracted by between 7% and 9% in 2016.
+The smallest nation on the South American continent, with just over 500,000 inhabitants, Suriname is also the only Dutch-speaking nation in South America, and it has closer affinities with the Caribbean than with its continental neighbours, and indeed is a member of the Caribbean Community (CARICOM).

 The state-owned incumbent telco Telesur is the exclusive provider of fixed-line and broadband services in Suriname.
 However, in the mobile sector the company faces effective competition from Digicel, which in 2016 acquired the only other operator in the sector, Uniqa.